 How to present the different type of data – which format to choose?

 Since there are number of options available while presenting data, careful consideration should be given to the method being used.
 A basic understanding of the desired result/ form is helpful to choose the correct form of representation.
 One cannot expect to get liner data from a pie chart, thus basic knowledge and application of different type of presentation methods saves time.
 Additionally, there should be enough sample available so as to get some meaningful analysis and result.
 Some of the popular ways of presenting the data includes Line graph, column chart, box pot, vertical bar, scatter plot.
 These and other types are explain below with brief information about their application.

-Secondary surveys form a significant part of data research and primary means of data collection by conducting various studies and making use of existing data from multiple sources.
+Secondary surveys form a significant part of research and primary means of data collection by conducting various studies and making use of existing info from multiple sources.
 The data thus obtained from multiple sources like Census department, Economics and Statistics Department, Election Commission, Water Board, Municipal Bodies, Economic surveys, Website feedbacks, Scientific research, etc. is compiled and analyzed.
-Data is also required to forecast and estimate the change in the requirement of various resources and thus provide them accordingly.
+It is also required to forecast and estimate the change in the requirement of various resources and thus provide them accordingly.
 Phasing and prioritization form another important part for the effective implementation of the proposals.